npxTSC/SparkletBlog/_posts/2024-09-06-devons-cluckin-nonsense.md

 I made this one in like 30-60 minutes just for fun.
 This is a remake of a track I made around 2021 called "Troublesome Modifications" for the P/E/T/S soundtrack.
 The original chords were Cm and A♭m, but I changed it to D and E to sound more upbeat.
 I used a classic 707 drum kit for that retro feel, and reused the External synth.
 For the bass, I tried something new; I used Ultra Analog Session 2, a plugin that came with my MIDI keyboard for free.
 I like how the bass on this track turned out, although in hindsight I feel I made the classic noob mistake of mixing the bass too loud relative to the other instruments.
 I don't really mind it, though.
 As a wise Reddit comment once told me, "if it sounds good, it sounds good." 🔥

-The chords D and E may sound familiar to you from the section about External Data Bus.
-Well, this track was the _second_ one I recorded on my guitar, and it's the same chords as External Data Bus.
+The chords D and E may sound familiar to you from the section about _External Data Bus_.
+Well, this track was the _second_ one I recorded on my guitar, and it's the same chords as _External Data Bus_.
 I guess beginner me just really liked those 2 chords, looking for any possible song to play using them.
 It is what it is. 😅

 ### Purple Girl